BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Hence, there remains only C++ and java solutions.

 In order for the DAG to manage the memory it must store the whole data.
-The objects need to be contained by the DAG in contiguous allocations.
+For the data locality, the DAG shall allocate contiguous memory for each type.
 C++ provides variadic templates for varying type lists.
 Java handles the problem applying the type erasure which loses the compile-time static definition capability.